 Category 6 cable

 There are many computer networks of the modern age too which still depend on cables to be used as a physical medium so that the devices can transfer data to the computer.
-There is different standardized type of network cables for this purpose, each having its own.
+There is a different standardized type of network cables for this purpose, each having its own.
 Cat 6 or category 6 cable is a standardized twisted pair cable for Ethernet and other network physical layers.
 This cable is backward compatible with category 5 / Cat5e and the category 3 cable standards.